rotirotirafa/rotirotirafa/README.md

 ### Hi there, i'm Rafael Rotiroti.
 ## 25yo
-#### Software Engineer at biggest private bank in brazil.
+#### I'm Software Engineer at biggest private bank in brazil.
 If curious, Google it.